 A Handicap Index is a number used to represent your potential scoring ability, which is always expressed as a number taken to one decimal place (e.g. 10.4).
 This number is used to calculate how many strokes you would potentially need to adjust your score back to par, and allows golfers of all skill levels to compete on an even playing field.
 For example, if you have a Handicap Index of 21.3, it means you generally shoot about 21 strokes over par on an average course.

-However, your number of strokes will vary depending on the rating of the course and set of tees that you play, otherwise known as the Course Handicap.
+However, your number of strokes will vary depending on the par and rating of the course and set of tees that you play, otherwise known as the Course Handicap.
 Once you know the Course Handicap for the course and set of tees you’re playing, you can take your gross score (what you actually shot) and subtract the Course Handicap to get your net score.
 Using the example above, a Handicap Index of 21.3 equates to a Course Handicap of 24 when playing the white tees at Brookside GC (we’ll go over how to determine the Course Handicap in the next section).
 If you shoot a gross score of 94, you would subtract 24 strokes from this number to give you a net score of 70.

 The GHIN mobile app has a handy Course Handicap Calculator (or you can use the USGA website) where you can find your Course Handicap using your Handicap Index and entering the course and set of tees you’re playing.
 For courses in Southern California, you can find each course’s slope rating on the SCGA Course Directory.
 You can also generally find the slope rating for each set of tees on the course’s scorecard.